FIWARE-Ops/tech-x-challenge/README.md

 ## Summary
 Gaia-X compliant Trust and IAM framework

 This team focused on the integration between Gaia-X and i4Trust frameworks, with focus on identity and access management.
-The main goal was to being able to introduce new participents to a dataspace by using the Gaia-X services as trust source.
+The main goal was being able to introduce new participants to a dataspace by using the Gaia-X services as trust anchor.

-A prior prepared onboarding service already had the functionality to persist a Gaia-X compliant Self-Descriptions for legal participant in an NGSI-LD broker inside the dataspace.
-The piece added during the hackathon was to use the Self-Description in an [EBSI-compatible Trusted Issuers Registry](https://api-pilot.ebsi.eu/docs/apis/trusted-issuers-registry/v4#/).
-The results is that users of the onboarded company can consumer services inside the dataspace.
+The onboarding service and its IAM-Framework already had the functionality to validate and persist Gaia-X compliant Self-Descriptions for legal participants in an NGSI-LD compliant broker.
+During the hackathon, an [EBSI-compliant Trusted Issuers Registry](https://api-pilot.ebsi.eu/docs/apis/trusted-issuers-registry/v4#/) based on those Self-Descriptions was implemented.
+By using this implementation as a participant registry inside a dataspace, the onboarded company and its users can participate inside the dataspace.

 Outcome & take-aways